v-cakoll/docs.pl-pl/docs/framework/wcf/extending/how-to-retrieve-metadata-over-a-non-mex-binding.md

      </bindings>
     ```

-2. <span data-ttu-id="8186f-109">W pliku konfiguracji klienta należy skonfigurować ten sam niestandardowego powiązania.</span><span class="sxs-lookup"><span data-stu-id="8186f-109">In the client configuration file, configure the same custom binding.</span></span> <span data-ttu-id="8186f-110">W tym miejscu definiuje również klienta `clientCredentials` zachowanie, aby podać certyfikat na potrzeby uwierzytelniania usługi podczas żądania metadanych z punktu końcowego MEX.</span><span class="sxs-lookup"><span data-stu-id="8186f-110">Here the client also defines a `clientCredentials` behavior to provide a certificate to use to authenticate to the service when requesting metadata from the MEX endpoint.</span></span> <span data-ttu-id="8186f-111">Żądanie metadanych za pośrednictwem powiązania niestandardowego za pomocą Svcutil.exe, konfiguracji punktu końcowego MEX należy dodać do pliku konfiguracji dla Svcutil.exe (Svcutil.exe.config) i nazwa konfiguracji punktu końcowego powinien być zgodny schemat identyfikatora URI adresu MEX punkt końcowy, jak pokazano w poniższym kodzie.</span><span class="sxs-lookup"><span data-stu-id="8186f-111">When using Svcutil.exe to request metadata over a custom binding, you should add the MEX endpoint configuration to the configuration file for Svcutil.exe (Svcutil.exe.config), and the name of the endpoint configuration should match the URI scheme of the address of the MEX endpoint, as shown in the following code.</span></span>
+2. <span data-ttu-id="059b1-109">W pliku konfiguracji klienta skonfiguruj to samo powiązanie niestandardowe.</span><span class="sxs-lookup"><span data-stu-id="059b1-109">In the client configuration file, configure the same custom binding.</span></span> <span data-ttu-id="059b1-110">W tym miejscu Klient definiuje `clientCredentials` również zachowanie, aby zapewnić certyfikat używany do uwierzytelniania w usłudze podczas żądania metadanych z punktu końcowego MEX.</span><span class="sxs-lookup"><span data-stu-id="059b1-110">Here the client also defines a `clientCredentials` behavior to provide a certificate to use to authenticate to the service when requesting metadata from the MEX endpoint.</span></span> <span data-ttu-id="059b1-111">Przy użyciu Svcutil. exe do żądania metadanych za pośrednictwem niestandardowego powiązania należy dodać konfigurację punktu końcowego MEX do pliku konfiguracji programu Svcutil. exe (Svcutil. exe. config), a nazwa konfiguracji punktu końcowego powinna być zgodna ze schematem identyfikatora URI adresu punkt końcowy MEX, jak pokazano w poniższym kodzie.</span><span class="sxs-lookup"><span data-stu-id="059b1-111">When using Svcutil.exe to request metadata over a custom binding, you should add the MEX endpoint configuration to the configuration file for Svcutil.exe (Svcutil.exe.config), and the name of the endpoint configuration should match the URI scheme of the address of the MEX endpoint, as shown in the following code.</span></span>

     ```xml
     <system.serviceModel>